liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. What is the difference between an abstract class and an interface in C++?
 1. Explain the concept of namespaces in C++
 1. What is the purpose of the "static" keyword in C++?
-1. Explain the concept of exception handling in C++
 1. What is the difference between pass by value and pass by reference in C++?
 1. What is the purpose of the "const" keyword in C++?
 1. Explain the concept of templates in C++